hasura/ddn-deployment/README.md

     runs-on: ubuntu-latest
     steps:
       - name: Deploy Hasura Project
-        uses: hasura/ddn-deployment@0.0.2
+        uses: hasura/ddn-deployment@latest
         with:
           hasura-pat: ${{ secrets.HASURA_PAT }}
-          build_profile: build-profile-prod.yaml
+          supergraph_manifest: prod.supergraph.hml
           build_description: "This build was created using CI/CD"
 ```

-**Note:** The `build-profile-prod.yaml` file should be present in the root of your repository and should also be
+**Note:** The `prod.supergraph.hml` file should be present in the root of your repository and should also be referenced
-referenced in the `hasura.yaml` file.
+in the `hasura.yaml` file.

 ## Resources